JT0111/MathDoku/README.md

 # MathDoku
 JavaFX MathDoku game application

+Running the application:
+Double click the icon of MathDoku.jar, if you’re using Linux and this doesn’t work, try navigating to this file through terminal and type “chmod +x MathDoku.jar”, command “java -jar MathDoku.jar” will also start the application (on Linux of course).

 Starting a Game:
 To start a game one can click on the “Generate random game” button or load one from file/text (see “Loading files”)